About Us Sponsorship

 Sponsorship has long been a cornerstone of the Credit Suisse corporate strategy.
 As in every area of our business, the emphasis here is on quality, sustainability, and partnership.

 Passion and Pursuit of Excellence

 Credit Suisse cooperates on sponsorships with select institutions.
-Some, such as the National Gallery in London and the New York Philharmonic Orchestra, are household names all over the world.
+Some, such as the National Gallery in London and the Bolshoi Theatre, are household names all over the world.
 Others are primarily of regional and national importance.
-These include the Swiss Football Association with all of its national teams, the Zurich Film Festival, and the Kunstmuseum Bern.
+These include the Swiss Football Association with all of its national teams, the Lucerne Festival, and the Kunstmuseum Bern.
 As brand ambassador for the bank, Roger Federer enjoys special status.
 However, regardless of how well known they may be, or the field in which they work, all our sponsorship partners have one thing in common: their passion for what they do, and their pursuit of excellence – an ethos that we share at Credit Suisse.

 Focusing on Long-Term Partnerships

-Sponsorship has been a firm feature of our corporate and communications strategy for more than 30 years, with culture and sports at the heart of our activities.
+Sponsorship has been a firm feature of our corporate and communications strategy for more than 40 years, with culture and sports as the focus of our activities.
 In the cultural sphere, the main thrust of our sponsorship is supporting individuals, organizations, and institutions from classical music and the fine arts, from around the globe.
 In sports sponsorship, which is more nationally oriented, the key areas are football, golf, and equestrianism.
 Roger Federer, who has been a global ambassador for Credit Suisse since 2009, occupies a very special position.

 Nurturing Young Talent